 |NAD.180||LPN to RN Transition *||4|

 NAD 180 must be completed with a grade of "C" or better to progress into the second year Associate Degree Nursing program.
 All nursing courses must be completed with a grade of "C" or better to progress each Semester.

 Required prior to admission selection 1 year High School Biology or 1 semester College Biology.
 All of the following courses must have been completed with a grade of "C" or better prior to entering the second year of the Associate Degree Nursing Program:

 Application and dates to apply to our nursing program can be found on the College of Nursing webpage.
 Admission criteria into our nursing program can be found on the College of Nursing webpage: College of Nursing

 The College of Nursing building (building AA) has two classrooms, health assessment lab, skills lab, and faculty offices.
-The nursing program has classroom availability in building A and a simulation skills lab in building A. All three labs are used to demonstrate and practice essential nursing skills such as basic patient care skills, assessment skills, catheter insertion, administering medications, IV insertion, airway management, etc. The state of the art simulation skills lab, A035, provides medium to high fidelity simulation learning experiences, fully equipped functioning ICU Room with SimMan©, two medium fidelity med/surg rooms, a maternal/child unit with high fidelity Noelle Birthing Simulator with Neonate Hal, and infant, toddler and child medium fidelity manikins.
+The nursing program has classroom availability in building A and a skills lab and Simulation Center in building A. All three labs are used to demonstrate and practice essential nursing skills such as basic patient care skills, assessment skills, catheter insertion, administering medications, IV insertion, airway management, etc. The skills lab, A035, provides nursing skills learning experiences, featuring medical equipment and medium fidelity adult, child, and toddler manikins.
+The Simulation Center is equipped with a high fidelity SimMan©, and a high fidelity Noelle Birthing Simulator with Neonate Hal.
 Clinical experiences for the Associate Degree Nursing program will be gained with acute care, long-term care and rehabilitative facilities, clinics and physician offices in the Galesburg area such as: Galesburg Cottage Hospital, OSF St. Mary Medical Center, OSF Clinics, Knox County Health Department, and other surrounding facilities as needed.